 - Anger – Managing and externalizing anger in constructive ways

-- Healing from Trauma/PTSD – Strengthening and accessing aspects of posttraumatic growth to lessen reactivity associated with triggers from traumatic experiences
+- Healing from Trauma/PTSD – Accessing and strengthening aspects of posttraumatic growth to lessen reactivity

 - Relationship Counseling – Helping people in all types of relationships to become more creative and loving partners

-- Improving Intimacy/Sex – Loving yourself whole so that you can more fully love others; building skills for healthy dating, intimacy and sexuality
+- Improving Intimacy/Sex – Loving yourself whole so that you can more fully love others; building skills for joyful dating, intimacy and sexuality

-- Improving Relationships – Learning skills to create healthy relationships, build community support and create new and healthy friendships
+- Improving Relationships – Learning skills to explore conflict and tension, to build support and community, and to create new and stronger friendships

-- Family Issues – Slowing down and stopping the intergenerational cycles of suffering
+- Family Challenges – Slowing down and stopping the intergenerational cycles of suffering and connecting with the integrity of ancestral beauty, strength, and resilience